MicrosoftDocs/cpp-docs/docs/mfc/reference/canimationpoint-class.md

 ### Remarks

 This function internally calls `GetValue`.
-If `GetValue` for some reason fails, the returned point will contain default values for X and Y coordinates.
+If `GetValue` fails, the returned point will contain default values for the X and Y coordinates.

 ## <a name="operator_eq"></a> `CAnimationPoint::operator=`